 I know this is a no-brainer but you’d be surprised!

-Please don’t print or make public the value that you have to have for reserve items or minimum prices on items.
+Please don’t publicize the value that you have to have for reserve items or minimum prices on items.

 If you have a pro as an auctioneer, let them use their own experience and decide where to start.

 They probably know better with their vast experience than the staff does.